Looking to take your golf game to the next level? If so, you’ll want one of the best fairway woods.

 - Inverted Cone Technology expands the sweet spot in the head and this is another reason why you’ll get the best shots possible.

 - Lightweight design lets you really whip this club through and get your furthest shot possible.

 The M2 is one of the pricier woods on this list but it’s not overly expensive.
 I personally think it’s worth every penny of its price tag.
-There’s plenty of positive reviews on Amazon too.
+There’s plenty of positive reviews too.
 If you want to see what other customers are saying about this product, click below.